 This condition may make it difficult for the patient to read, recognise faces or drive safely, because we rely on our central vision for these tasks.
 However, peripheral vision remains intact for most people, allowing them to remain independent for most daily activities.

-In early AMD, the impact on vision is generally mild or even non-existent.
+In early Age-related Macular Degeneration (AMD), the impact on vision is generally mild or even non-existent.
 However, as the disease progresses, symptoms may include:

 The best way to avoid permanent vision loss is with prompt eye examination and diagnosis by your eye doctor.
-Early diagnosis improves the treatment success.
+Early diagnosis improves the chances of treatment success.

-A screening tool, the Amsler grid, may help detect subtle changes in your vision.
+A screening tool, the Amsler grid, may help to detect subtle changes in your vision.
 You can monitor your vision daily by looking at an Amsler grid.
 If you do not have access to the Amsler grid, you may also use items that you see daily such as bathroom tiles or window panes with straight lines, both horizontal and vertical.

 You should also eat a balanced diet that includes leafy green vegetables, stop smoking, and protect your eyes from UV light with protective sunglasses or brimmed head gear.